Behavioral Analytics and the Digital Transformation’s Impact on Banking and Insurance

 If you think about the process for applying for, say, a Life Insurance policy in 2005, an applicant would sit down with an insurance agent to begin their application.

-This leaves institutions extremely vulnerable to risky and fraudulent behavior and they only realize they’ve been duped once the claims hit months or years later.
+This leaves institutions extremely vulnerable to risky and fraudulent behavior and they often realize they’ve been duped months or years later.